taearls/cuckooandthebirds/README.md

 ### Linting

-This application is configured to run linting in a pre-commit hook.

 To check for linting violations, simply run `npm run lint:check`.
 To fix them, run `npm run lint:fix`

 # Previous Iterations